-Bill-Pay service is designed for consumers who have the capacity to make decisions regarding their personal finances but need help keeping on track.
-Bill-pay service can be short-term (1-3 months) or long-term, to meet the consumer’s needs.
+Bill-pay Service - Bill-pay service is for consumers who have the capacity to make decisions about their personal finances but need help keeping on track.
+Bill-pay service can be short-term (1 to 3 months) or long-term, to meet the consumer’s needs.

-Payee service is designed for consumers who do not have capacity to manage their own federal benefits such as the Social Security and VA.
+Payee Service - Payee service is for consumers who do not have the capacity to manage their own federal benefits such as Social Security and VA (Veterans) benefits.
 Regional sponsors apply to become the payee for the consumer’s federal benefits and volunteers are appointed to manage day-to-day financial tasks.

-Income Cap Trust (ICT) ICTs help people who require Medicaid services that are not eligible for Medicaid because their income exceeds the Medicaid income cap.
-ICTs enable consumers to become Medicaid eligible because their income is directed to a trust account that they do not control, and is not counted as a resource.
+Income Cap Trust (ICT) - ICTs help people who need Medicaid services but who are not eligible for Medicaid because their income exceeds the Medicaid income cap.
+ICTs allow consumers to become eligible for Medicaid because their income is directed to a trust account that they do not control, and is not counted as a resource.
 Regional sponsors become the trustee for ICTs and may appoint volunteers to manage the day-to-day financial needs as outlined in the trust.

-If you are interested in finding out more about Oregon Money Management Program call the ADRC at 1-855-ORE-ADRC
+To find out more about the Oregon Money Management Program, call the